RealHarshThakur/js.net/README.md

 ## Drawbacks
 - Disk activity: Dropping temporary files to disk.
 - Command line activity: To compile the files.
+    Note: I am considering this as drawbacks if the payload is sent in form of JS .

 ## TODO
-- Add functionality load .NET assemblies so that popular C# tools can be loaded directly.
+- Add functionality to load .NET assemblies so that popular C# tools can be loaded directly.
 - Look into possibility of converting this into a wscript edible js.
 As that can be used in html applications and oter Windows Scripting Components